shailshouryya/YouTube-Channels/channels/categories/README.md

-# Alphabetical list of all channels in repo with description
+# List of all channels in repo in alphabetical order (with channel description)
 - note that not channels don't always fill out their <strong>About Page</strong> completely, so some of the sections might be blank

 ## Alien Babies Podcast